djplaner/canvas-collections/docs/how-tos/available.md

 # Available walk-throughs

-Walk throughs are designed to provide step-by-step examples of completing common tasks with Canvas Collections.
-The currently available walk-throughs are summarised in the following table and available on the following pages.
+!!! note "Under construction"

+	This page is under construction.
+Please check back later for updates.

+Available from here will be a collection of scaffolds intended to show you _how to_ perform common tasks with Canvas Collections.

 | Walk-through | Description |
 | --- | --- |